pingidentity/pingone-mobile-sdk-android/README.md

     */
    DONE,
    /*
-    * The migration process was failed
+    * The migration process failed
     */
    FAILED,
    /*
-    * The migration process was failed due to server error, client can try again */
+    * The migration process failed due to server error, client can try again */
    TEMPORARILY_FAILED,
    /*
-    * The migration process in progress
+    * The migration process is in progress
     */
    IN_PROGRESS
 }